stephenbarraza/1_Start_Here-Welcome_and_Glad_You_Made_it/README.md

 If you're here, you're interested in some part of me.
 So, off the bat, I offer you a welcome!
 Come on in and check out what interests you.

-Each repository will showcase something I have worked on or am currently working on.
+Each repository that I present in my profile will showcase something I have worked on or am currently working on.
 Each one will contain a README.md doc (like this one) describing what you will find in repository along with a with "Why Did this Interest Me and What was I Hoping to Get Out of It?" section.
 Finally, every other README.md doc (except for this one) will also contain various documents that I have created or in which I've participated.

-# Why Did this Interest Me and What was I Hoping to Get Out of It?
+## Why Did this Interest Me and What was I Hoping to Get Out of It?

 I made a career out of engineering, data analysis and quality control.
 I worked many years as a Six Sigma Black Belt for a major Telecom.
 I found, and continue to find, Six Sigma/LEAN a wonderful approach to project management in relation to quality control via process improvement and waste mitigation.